 Do they need a ride to the airport?
 If they’re job hunting, could you introduce them to your friend in HR?
-Could you watch their dog this weekend so they don’t have to pay a dog sitter?
+Could you watch their dog this weekend so they don’t have to pay for a dog sitter?

 You don’t need to repay tit for tat after every thoughtful gesture, but one way to show someone you’re grateful is through your actions.
 And maybe your grateful actions include dog-sitting!